Framework

 Design Philosophy

-Web browsers are supposed to respond to a standard set of webpage commands in a standard way, but although they are getting better, there are still differences in the way they work.
-Most of them are based around one of three main rendering or display engines, known as Gecko (Firefox), Webkit (Safari) and its derivative Blink (Chrome, Opera and now Edge, which previously used EdgeHTML and before that, as Internet Explorer, Trident).
-However, they each have their own oddities and quirks.
-The core functions of WebShell were therefore designed to use a command set that is supported in a consistent way across the major browsers.
+Web browsers are supposed to respond to a standard set of webpage commands in a standard way, but there are still some differences in the way they work.
+Most of them are now based around one of three (what are known as) rendering engines; Blink, Webkit or Gecko.
+However, they still have their own oddities and quirks.
+The core functions of WebShell were designed to use a command set that is supported in a consistent way across all the major browsers.

 Some Feature Highlights